-- Fresh water.
-If you know you have hoggie visitors, put out fresh water and hedgehog food or meat-based kitten biscuits in the evening.
+If you know you have nocturnal hedgehog visitors, you can supplement their diet with hedgehog food or meat-based kitten biscuits put down in the evening.

 What Is A Hedgehog Highway

-A 13x13cm hole at the base of a fence is the perfect size to allow an access point for hedgehogs but small enough to keep most household pets safe.
-Hedgehogs can roam as far as 3km a night in search of food or a mate.
-A single garden is definitely too small for a hedgehog’s survival, creating wildlife corridors between gardens is a super way to help provide safe passage away from busy roads.
-Our handy Hedgehog Highway provides a stylish entrance, whilst letting people know what you’re up to.
-Why not see if you can get your neighbourhood involved.
+A 13x13cm gap at the base of a fence, is the perfect sized access point for hedgehogs, and small enough to keep most household pets safe.
+Hedgehogs can roam as far as 3km a night, in search of food or a mate, a single garden is much too small for a hedgehog’s survival.
+Creating wildlife corridors between gardens, is a way to help provide a safe passageway away from busy roads.
+The Seedball Hedgehog Highway provides a stylish entrance, whilst letting people know what you’re up to.
+Why not see if you can get your neighbourhood involved too.

-A wildflower patch is a super addition to creating a hedgehog friendly garden, not only in providing shelter but importantly to attract a whole range of tasty insects for hedgehogs to feed on.
+A wildflower patch is a super addition for a hedgehog-friendly garden, not only in providing shelter, but importantly to attract a whole range of tasty insects for hedgehogs to feed on.
 Yum!

-Our Hedgehog Mix Wildflowers naturally attract beneficial insects, which in turn provide food for hedgehogs.
+The Seedball Hedgehog Mix naturally attracts beneficial insects, which in turn, provide food for hedgehogs.
 Containing Yellow Rattle, Wild Carrot, Birdsfoot Trefoil, Tufted Vetch, Self Heal and Poppy.